 A report to VAERS means only that an adverse event occurred sometime after vaccination.
 If a vaccinated individual develops a headache, for example, the headache may be reported to VAERS and recorded in the VAERS database.
 But VAERS does not determine whether the headache was caused by the vaccine or whether it developed coincidentally.

 At this point, there is no information to suggest COVID-19 vaccines are unsafe.
-As of August 6, 2021, more than 165 million people in the U.S. have been fully vaccinated.
+As of March 30, 2022, more than 217 million people in the U.S. have been fully vaccinated, and more than 97 million people received a booster dose.
 We have real-world evidence — in addition to clinical trial data — to indicate these vaccines are safe, and that adverse reactions to them are extremely rare.

 Q: What serious adverse events have been reported after the COVID-19 vaccine and how often do these occur?

-- Anaphylaxis is rare, but has occurred in two to five people per million vaccinated in the U.S.
+- Anaphylaxis is rare, but has occurred in five people per million vaccinated in the U.S.

-- There have been 39 confirmed reports of thrombosis with thrombocytopenia syndrome developing in the 13 million people who have received the Johnson & Johnson vaccine.
+- There have been 60 confirmed reports of thrombosis with thrombocytopenia syndrome developing in patients who received the Johnson & Johnson vaccine.